-Cunneen-Hackett Arts Center!
+Cunneen-Hackett Arts Center

 The Cunneen-Hackett Arts Center is a 501(c)3 not-for-profit organization.
-It exists to meet the cultural needs of the community by providing venues for both professional and amateur artists to showcase their talent in music, dance, fine and visual arts AND to preserve the two historically significant structures.
+It exists to meet the cultural needs of the community by providing venues for both professional and amateur artists to showcase their talent in music, dance, fine and visual arts, and to preserve the two historically significant structures.

-Cunneen-Hackett Arts Center is a Funded Member of the Dutchess County Arts Council and an ArtHop participant.
+Cunneen-Hackett Arts Center is an ArtHop participant.